Gnucash/gnucash-on-flatpak/README.md

 ## Flatpakref files ##

-If both gpg signing and remote repository are configure, the build script will automatically generate a gnucash-xyz.flatpakref file for each build.
+If both gpg signing and remote repository are configured, the build script will automatically generate a gnucash-xyz.flatpakref file for each build.
 This file encapsulates all information to easily install a gnucash nightly flatpak in one single command:
 ```